The short answer: Yes.

 Keep in mind for freshmen students in CSE, CFANS, CLA or CEHD you will be enrolled in a required class that includes Welcome Week activities and it is a required component of the Nature of Life course for CBS students.

 We know that students who attend Welcome Week have a greater sense of belonging and higher fall & spring gpas than students who did not have Welcome Week.

 Do you have a conflict?

 We understand students may have conflicts during parts of Welcome Week and may wish to be excused from some programming.
 On occasion, Orientation & Transition Experiences may grant permission to miss certain parts of Welcome Week if it is arranged ahead of time.
-Please fill out this form (coming soon!) to explain your conflict and Orientation & Transition Experiences staff will be in touch with you to help you navigate participating in Welcome Week.
+Please fill out this form to explain your conflict and Orientation & Transition Experiences staff will be in touch with you to help you navigate participating in Welcome Week (submit no later than August 10).
 Some examples of approved absences in the past have included religious obligation, active military duty, medical need, dependent child care, family wedding, or certain State Fair obligations.
 Otherwise, your Welcome Week Leader (WWL) will be expecting to you to meet up with them at each event so it is important to communicate with us.

 Any student granted an approved absence will still be required to participate in certain Welcome Week activities, including Convocation, college-specific programming, and U of M events.

 Note: If you are in Marching Band or a fall competing sport, you do not need to request an excused absence and you will automatically have an adjusted Welcome Week schedule.

 Former PSEO students who are enrolled as freshmen for Fall 2018 are required to participate in Welcome Week.